 A Shrine pin should be worn on the left lapel of a suit coat or jacket.
 Every Noble is encouraged to wear his Shrine pin when so attired.
 It proudly identifies his as a Shriners to other Nobles, to Freemasons, or to the general public.
 A Shrine pin may be worn to non-Shrine events as well as Shrine events.

-First Wednesday of each month except July and August; hospitality 5:00pm, dinner 6:00pm.
+Beja Shriners meet on the first Wednesday of each month except July and August; hospitality 5:00pm, dinner 6:00pm.

 Two Types of Corporations

 The Shrine of North America consists of two separate corporations – the Colorado Corporation and Iowa Corporation.
-The Colorado Corporation is a 501.C.3 corporation and under Federal Tax law is tax exempt and tax deductible.
+The Colorado Corporation is a 501(c)(3) corporation and under Federal Tax law is tax exempt and tax deductible.
 All of the Shrine Hospitals and Shrine Transportation funds are operated under this corporation.
-The Iowa Corporation is a 501.C.10 corporation and is tax exempt but not tax deductible.
+The Iowa Corporation is a 501(c)(10) corporation and is tax exempt but not tax deductible.
 This is the fraternity side of the Shrine and includes all of the Shrine Temples.

 Beja Fundraising Events

 Monies raised at this event are used to operate Beja Shrine Temple.